chris-hypergolic/ultra-giraffe-8f303/src/pages/index.md

           - label: Learn More
             url: /blog
             style: primary
-      - title: Freedom for children to travel by foot, bike and scooter
+      - title: 'Freedom for children to travel by foot, bike and scooter'
         content: >-
           Active school travel is associated with mental health benefits including reduced stress, depression and anxiety; as well as increased happiness.
         align: left
         image: images/2_sctr.jpg
         image_alt: Feature 3 placeholder image